aravind-sadharani/chandraveena/src/pages/press.md

 published: true
 search: true
 image: "../../images/IMG_7198.JPG"
-description: "Hello, I am Balachander, an Indian classical musician and a performing artist of Chandraveena.
+description: "I am Balachander, an Indian classical musician and a performing artist of Chandraveena.
 Chandraveena is a modern string instrument designed to reflect my musical indentity and values.
 I play the Chandraveena according to the principles of Indian raga system and philosophy of Maarga Sangeet.
 Read on to learn more about what the press has to say about me."
 ---

 ## Latest Article